carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

 Beyond this being surprising (i.e. a failure when a success seems guaranteed), it also risks creating cognitive dissonance regarding Data Values: if a "Data Values" is not acceptable input to `--data-values-file` then, what _is_ a "Data Value"?

-This amounts to a kind of [accidental complexity](http://www.catb.org/~esr/writings/taoup/html/ch13s01.html#id2961759) from two features being non-orthogonal.
+This amounts to a kind of [accidental complexity](http://www.catb.org/~esr/writings/taoup/html/ch13s01.html#id2961759) from two features being somewhat non-orthogonal.

-Potential resolutions:
-- deprecate and replace `@data/values` with `@overlay/match data_values=True`
-- add another flag `--data-values-overlay` that accepts overlays
+To mitigate this complexity:
+- include a page in the docs dedicated to singularly covering these two file types.
+  - differentiate them clearly
+  - make plain when each would be used (use-case based) and by what mechanisms
+- when a user supplies a Data Values Overlay as the input for the `--data-values-file` flag, let it be that the error message is clear about this difference.
-- reject the approach described in this version of the proposal in favor of the file-mark approach
+  - the error message references the previously mentioned page in the docs(?)
-  - mitigate some of the interface complexity by considering syntactic sugar in the form of file extensions: `.ytt.data.yml` as a short-hand for `--file-mark "(path):type=yaml-plain-data-values"`

-_This consideration is undecided; captured as the Open Question: [Q1.
-Is the complexity worth it?](#q1-is-the-complexity-worth-it)_
+With those measures in place, we believe the added complexity is worth it.

 #### Other Approach Considered: Introduce a new File Mark Type